 Latest News and Events

-STEM for Britain is an annual major scientific poster competition and exhibition organised by the Parliamentary & Scientific Committee.
-Two STOR-i PhD students, Eleanor D’Arcy and Callum Barltrop, presented their research as finalists within the Mathematics category of the competition on the 7th March 2022.
+Organised by the Parliamentary & Scientific Committee, STEM for Britain is an annual major scientific poster competition and exhibition.
+Two STOR-i PhD students, Carla Pinkney and Matt Speers, are finalists within the Mathematics category of the competition.